krishnamohanpanguluru/BFSI-Credit-Risk-Domain-case-study/README.md

         -  Model 2: Random Forest with GridSearchCV
         -  Model 3: LightGBM with GridSearchCV
 -   The model output provides a probability score for the target variables for all tha above mentioned three models.
--  A reasonable number and a variety of different models are tried and best model os choosen based on Key performance metric.
+-  A reasonable number and a variety of different models are tried and best model is choosen based on Key performance metric.
--  Model evaluation is conducted using an appropriate metric by omputing ROC-AUC on the test data.
+-  Model evaluation is conducted using an appropriate metric by computing ROC-AUC on the test data.
 -  The model evaluation results are at par with the best possible methods  (out of Logistic Regression, Random Forest, LightGBM): LightGBM (ROC-AUC: 0.7575)

 Business Insights and Recommendations :